 Another impressive addition, in my opinion, is the 'Very High' setting that is now available, which will give you support when you need it most.
 You can select the OpenSound Booster option, regardless of your pre-programmed settings, whenever you require an extra boost in complex hearing scenarios.

-Well, Oticon are claiming that their OpenSound Navigator can organise multiple types of dynamic speech and where the noise comes from, in three steps, by evaluating them separately.
-The important thing here is that it can also disregard other sounds as noise.
+Well, Oticon is claiming that their OpenSound Navigator can organise multiple types of dynamic speech and where the noise comes from, in three steps, by evaluating them separately.
+The important thing here is that it can also disregard other sounds like noise.
 Let me explain the steps:

 I cannot make a fair judgment, as this product is in its infancy, but if Xceed does provide power users with what they say it will - and that's what their studies have shown - then these hearing aids will help power users interact with multiple speakers, in complex situations, while hugely reducing listening effort.
 They will be able to take part in life, be in the hub of it all and enjoy noisy environments just like everyone else.